Toxic Exposure Claims Attorneys

 If you have experiences health problems related to any of these occupational hazards, then you may be eligible for compensation.
 Contact VA Toxic Exposure Attorney for help with filing your Veteran’s disability claim.

 Exposure to chemical and biological weapons can cause certain heath care problems.
 Mustard gas, Edgewood/Aberdeen experiments, nerve agents, project 112/project SHAD, and herbicide tests and storage are among these.
 These gases and agents are common among military bases.
 Mustard gas is an odorless, poisonous gas used in World War I and II, as well as in many military tests during the 1940s.
 Some Veterans may have been exposed to nerve agents during combat.
 These agents enter through inhalation or the skin and attack the nervous system of the body.
 Agent Orange and other herbicides were tested and stored on some military bases during the Vietnam War.
 The health effects of any of these gasses or agents depend on the amount of exposure and inhalation.

 Contact A Toxic Exposure Attorney

 Establishing the right to disability compensation related to chemical exposure during military service can be a complicated and time-consuming process.
-Each Veteran’s Disability Benefits Lawyer at Jan Dils, Attorneys at Law, is experienced at helping veterans establish their disability claims at every step in the filing and appeals process.
+Each Veteran’s Disability Benefits Lawyer at Jan Dils, Attorneys at Law, is experienced at helping veterans establish their disability and chemical exposure claims at every step in the filing and appeals process.

 If you suffer from health problems related to toxic exposure, then you may be entitled to receive compensation through Veteran’s benefits.
 Contact a Veteran’s Disability Benefits attorney at Jan Dils, Attorneys at Law for assistance in filing your claim.